mattpe/wtmp/docs/01-javascript-basics.md

     ```

 1. Add a button for changing the language of the menu
-1. Add a button to sort courses alphapetically and write a function for sorting:
+1. Add a button to sort courses alphabetically and write a function for sorting:
     - Takes two arguments: menu array and order (asc/desc)
     - Returns a sorted array
 1. Add a button that picks a random dish from the array and displays it